ionic-team/ionic-docs/static/usage/title/collapsible-large-title/buttons/react.md

           </IonToolbar>
         </IonHeader>

-        <IonText className="ion-padding">Scroll the list to see the title collapse.</IonText>
+        <IonText className="ion-padding">Scroll the list to see the title & buttons collapse.</IonText>

         <IonList>
           <IonItem>Item 1</IonItem>